sophongo/sophdoc/docs/en/end-user/kpanda/helm/helm-repo.md

 When the address information of the helm repo changes, the address, authentication method, label, annotation, and description information of the helm repo can be updated.

-1. Find the cluster where the repository to be updated is located, click the cluster name, and enter cluster details .
+1. Find the cluster where the repository to be updated is located, click the cluster name, and enter cluster details page.

     ![Clusters](../images/crd01.png)